jooyoungho/apple-token-revoke-in-firebase/README.md

 This document describes how to revoke the token of Sign in with Apple in the Firebase environment.<br>
 In accordance with Apple's review guidelines, apps that do not take action by June 30, 2022 may be removed.<br>
-A translator was used to create the document.
-Please forgive me if the sentence is weird.<br>
+A translator was used to write this document, so I apologize whenever you feel weird about these sentences and describes.<br>
-**This document uses Firebase's Functions, and if Firebase provides related functions in the future, use it.**
+**This document uses Firebase's Functions, and if Firebase provides related function about this, I recommend using it.**

 The whole process is as follows.
 1. Get authorizationCode from App where user log in.